 Post Season Scouting

 Summer scouting has always been the most preferred method of observing whitetail habits.
-However, it’s the pawed circles beneath twisted branches, trees shredded to the core and beaten down trails connecting bedding areas to food sources that tell stories about a season past.
+However, it’s the pawed circles beneath twisted branches, trees shredded to the core and beaten down trails connecting bedding areas to food sources that tell the stories of a season past.
 The most valuable aspect of the sign you find from post-season scouting is that it reveals secrets of what’s to come.

 Find His Core Area

 The big buck that gave you the slip is still in post-rut mode.
-In other words, he is still using the same travel routes and displaying many of the same habits as he did during late season.
+In other words, he is still using the same travel routes and displaying many of the habits he did during late season.
 Walk as much of this buck’s core area as possible.

 Note travel routes, especially those passing through pinch points or funnels, and locate secondary food sources, which are more likely to be used by pressured bucks during daylight hours.
 After the season is over, it does not matter that you jump deer out of their beds.
 In fact, you want this to happen, especially the mature bucks that eluded you all last season.
 This is one of many pieces of information that will be helpful in planning next year’s stand locations and other tactics.